ch4n3l/ch4n3l.github.io/_posts/2017/2019-07-22-xavier-csrf-to-xss-takeover.md

 # i.
 Introduction
+In this post, I will detail my adventure of finding a bug with very low impact, and being able to leverage it into what essentially is an Application Takeover.

 While hunting around on the application, I found a section where you can create users.
 After playing around, I noticed that when the registration would fail due to errors in the form such as a invalid username, too short password, etc, the username that you were trying to register would reflect on the error page.

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/xavier/fail.png)